 - Summer Term @Ross adds courses in Mandarin, mathematics, technology and design, and marine science for students age 12–18.

 - Completing the restructuring plan, sixth grade moves to the Lower School campus.

 - Grades 7 and 8 participate in M-Term for the first time, with both travel and local opportunities offered.

-- Innovation Lab @Ross grows to include a concentration in marine science, and a partnership with Gump Research Station in Mo’orea, French Polynesia, results in both an M-Term course on the island and a Summer Term travel course.
+- Innovation Lab @Ross grows to include a concentration in marine science, and a partnership with Gump Research Station in Mo’orea, French Polynesia, makes possible an M-Term course on the island.

-- The eleventh annual Live @Club Starlight features KC and the Sunshine Band.
+- The eleventh annual Live @Club Starlight features KC and the Sunshine Band and honors Russell Simmons.

-- The archery program begins on the Lower School campus as well.
+- The archery program expands to the Lower School campus.